rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 </div></center>

-In [previous part](http://github.com/rabbitmq/rabbitmq-tutorials/blob/master/python/tutorial-two.md) of this tutorial we've learned how to create a task queue.
+In [previous part](http://github.com/rabbitmq/rabbitmq-tutorials/blob/master/python/tutorial-two.md) of this tutorial we created a task queue.
 The core assumption behind a task queue is that a task is delivered to exactly one worker.
 In this part we'll do something completely different - we'll try to deliver a message to multiple consumers.
 This pattern is known as "publish-subscribe".

-To illustrate this this tutorial, we're going to build a simple logging system.
-It will consist of two programs - first will emit log messages and second will receive and print them.
+To illustrate this, we're going to build a simple logging system.
+It will consist of two programs - the first will emit log messages and the second will receive and print them.

-In our logging system every running copy of the receiver program will be able to get the same messages.
-That way we'll be able to run one receiver and direct the logs to disk, in the same time we'll be able to run another receiver and see the same logs on the screen.
+In our logging system every running copy of the receiver program will get the same messages.
+That way we'll be able to run one receiver and direct the logs to disk; and at the same time we'll be able to run another receiver and see the same logs on the screen.

 Essentially, emitted log messages are going to be broadcasted to all